nchemsak/doorbell_dash/README.md

 # Doorbell Dash
+- An Internet of Things device implementing Raspberry Pi, Amazon Dash Buttons, Python/Django, Twilio and Imgur API's.
-wi-fi 'doorbell' that takes a photo of the button presser, and texts your phone when pressed.
+- A Wi-Fi enabled doorbell using an Amazon Dash button, that when pressed, takes a photo with the Raspberry Pi camera and sends a photo text message to your phone via Twilio and Imgur.

 ## What you'll need
 * Amazon Dash Button ($1 - $5)